nowaproj/docs/pages/components.md

 <img src="../media/gifs/comp_update.gif"  width="80%" >

+>Note: to modify any widget inside the component, the component should be outside any screen to be able to access it's widgets.
+This is done to prevent any modifiation that might happen by mistake for any copy of the component when it is inside a screen

 >We will be happy to listen to your suggestions for a feature of an improvement.
 Please contact us at `info@nowa.dev` or use our [discord server](https://discord.com/invite/ByKfn3H7gX) or [Instagram page](https://instagram.com/nowa.dev).